Introduction

 2. Dumbbell Romanian Deadlift (RDL)

 The Romanian deadlift (RDL) is a variation of the standard deadlift with more emphasis on the hamstrings and lower back.
-It involves a controlled movement that builds muscular endurance and strength in your posterior.
+It involves a controlled movement that builds muscular endurance and strength in your posterior chain, making it one of the best Lower Back Dumbbell Exercises to add to your program.

 How to do it: